chrispmaag/plotly_open_city_data_api/README.md

 ### Payload Example

-Another way is to separate the filter in a dictionary, and then pass that dictionary to ```requests.get```.
-In the below example, the function open_data_to_df takes a params parameter where we can pass the dictionary.
-If you have several values you would like to filter on, this variation can make it easier to keep track of compared to a very long string if we used the simple filter technique.
+If you have several values you would like to filter on, passing these values in a separate dictionary can improve readability.
+The function `open_data_to_df` takes a params parameter where we can pass the dictionary.

 ```python
 # Enter column name followed by value into payload dictionary for filtering